jaspector

 Permit extension $50; transfer to new contractor $50; demolition $100; after-hours inspection $200; temporary certificate of occupancy residential $75, non-residential $150.
 Public works permit fees, DRC review fees, tree-related charges, and archaeology review fees may apply depending on project type.

-How to Schedule
+How to schedule

-Typical inspection sequence: The Building Department performs inspections throughout the city and issues a certificate of occupancy after final approval.
+Typical sequence: The Building Department performs inspections throughout the city and issues a certificate of occupancy after final approval.

-Do I need a building permit in St. Augustine, FL?
+01 Do I need a building permit in St. Augustine, FL?

 Permits are required for most construction projects, including renovations, additions, new construction, pools, fences, windows/doors, docks, driveways/patios, demolitions, and accessory structures.

-How much does a building permit cost in St. Augustine, FL?
+02 How much does a building permit cost in St. Augustine, FL?

+Building permit fees in St. Augustine, FL are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50.
 Fees are calculated as: Minimum $50 for the first $1,000 plus $5 for each additional $1,000 or fraction of valuation.
 Plan check fee: One-half of permit fee.

-How do I apply for a building permit in St. Augustine, FL?
+03 How do I apply for a building permit in St. Augustine, FL?

-1. Confirm the parcel is inside St. Augustine city limits.
+To apply for a building permit in St. Augustine, FL, follow these steps: 1.
+Confirm the parcel is inside St. Augustine city limits.
 2. Check whether the project triggers local review layers such as Historic Architectural Review Board (HARB), archaeology, tree removal, floodplain review, or right-of-way permitting.
 3. Gather the required permit-type documents listed on the city's building permit information page and electronic submission standards.
 4. Create a Permit Portal account and submit the application online.
 5. Monitor status in the portal, answer review comments, and upload revisions as needed.
 6. Pay permit fees through the portal.
 7. Schedule inspections through the portal and obtain final approval.

-How long does it take to get a building permit in St. Augustine, FL?
+04 How long does it take to get a building permit in St. Augustine, FL?

-What work is exempt from building permits in St. Augustine, FL?
+05 What work is exempt from building permits in St. Augustine, FL?

-How do I schedule a building inspection in St. Augustine, FL?
+06 How do I schedule a building inspection in St. Augustine, FL?

-Other cities in St. Johns County
+Other jurisdictions in St. Johns County.

-View all St. Johns County jurisdictions →
+All St. Johns County jurisdictions →